globalizejs/globalize/README.md

 - **`.parseDate( value [, patterns] )`**

-  Parse a string representing a date into a JavaScript Date object, according to the given patterns (defaults to the locale's available preset patterns).
+  Parse a string representing a date into a JavaScript Date object according to the given patterns (defaults to the locale's available preset patterns).

  [Read more...](doc/api/date/parse-date.md)